gaymerdev/dotfiles/README.md

 - Uses the Antigen plugin manager
 - Uses the Powerline10K theme
+  - *Windows*:  requires a special font to render the theme as expected.
+[MesloLGS NF](https://github.com/fontmgr/MesloLGSNF) works well.
 - Loads aliases based on hostname of the server
 - If available, runs the `neofetch` command when loaded